timmysiauw/dd-modemap/README.md

 The output is a map object.

-Note that each geojson is clickable, which shows a popup of the geojson value.
+Note that clicking on any of the elements will create a popup with the relevant table row information in it.

 A GeoJSON column can be created using `ST_ASGEOJSON(TRY_TO_GEOMETRY(geom))`, where `geom` is a [geometry](https://docs.snowflake.com/en/sql-reference/data-types-geospatial.html#geometry-data-type) object commonly found in many GEO_INTELLIGENCE tables.